jkallini/MazeAdventures/README.md

 ### Assets, Animations, and UI
 - [x] All 3D models and animations created from scratch in Unity.
-- [x] Player and enemies flash when receiving damage.
+- [x] Player and enemies flash while taking damage.
-- [x] Player has a main health bar that decreases when damaged, and increases after finding health.
+- [x] Player's health bar decreases when the player is damaged and increases after the player finds health.
 - [x] All enemies have individual health bars.
 - [x] Fire enemies animated with spinning projectiles.
 - [x] Collectible items rotate.